apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 ## <a name="background"></a> Background: Hadoop Delegation Tokens.

+Hadoop Delegation Tokens allow applications executed within a Kerberos-secured Hadoop cluster to access data to which a user has permissions, _without_ the user needing to pass their full Kerberos token to the application.

+Instead the (authenticated) user requests delegation tokens from the services which it wishes the to-be-launched application to access, and includes these with the other information used to launch the application.
+These tokens are then normally presented to the service as evidence they are performing work on behalf of the specific user.

-A Hadoop Delegation Token are is a byte array of data which is submitted to a Hadoop services as proof that the caller has the permissions to perform the operation which it is requesting — and which can be passed between applications to *delegate* those permission.
+Implementation-wise, a Delegation Token is a byte array of data which is submitted to a Hadoop services as proof that the caller has the permissions to perform the operation which it is requesting — and which can be passed between applications to *delegate* those permission.

-Tokens are opaque to clients, clients who simply get a byte array of data which they must to provide to a service when required.
+Tokens are opaque to clients, clients simply get a byte array of data which they must to provide to a service when required.
 This normally contains encrypted data for use by the service.